Gcf Of 32 And 80

 Method 3: Euclidean Algorithm

 This is a highly efficient algorithm, particularly useful for larger numbers.
-It's based on the principle that the GCF of two numbers doesn't change if the larger number is replaced by its difference with the smaller number.
+That said, it's based on the principle that the GCF of two numbers doesn't change if the larger number is replaced by its difference with the smaller number.
 This process is repeated until the two numbers are equal, and that number is the GCF.

 Steps: